AbdBarho/Parallel3DTopologyLayer/README.md

 # Parallel3DTopologyLayer
 A 3D slice-wise-parallel version of Topology Layer

-This is a CPU-parallized implementation of [TopologyLayer](https://github.com/bruel-gabrielsson/TopologyLayer).
+This is a CPU-parallelized implementation of [TopologyLayer](https://github.com/bruel-gabrielsson/TopologyLayer).

+## Classes

+### Topo3DLoss
+computes toplogy loss on each slice on the first axis individually.

+### Topo3DLossRotatingAxis
+computes toplogy loss on a axis `epoch % 3`

+### Topo3DLossAllAxes
+computes toplogy loss on all axes, as an average of the individual axis